Saeraphinx/MMA2Converter/README.md

 So I've got it running, should just need Java 8 (which you probably have installed).

 ### Other
-Currently the output file names aren't the best, but I'll fix that later.
+Currently the output file names aren't the best, but I'll fix that later. **Note: This doesn't change the Info.dat**

 When mapping in MMA2: